Search

 Read More »

-Tourmaline gemstones are found in an incredible range of colors.
-An Egyptian legend explains this variety by saying the gemstone traveled along a rainbow, gathering the diverse array of colors as it went.
-One legend relates tourmaline to the world’s ancient knowledge.
+Tourmaline history dates back to the 1500’s, and has captivated the human imagination for centuries.
+Beyond its aesthetic appeal, the gemstone has rich folklore and cultural significance.
+Tourmaline History and Beliefs Egyptian Legend An Egyptian legend explains this variety by saying the gemstone traveled along a rainbow, gathering the diverse array of colors as it went.
+Magician Legend One legend relates tourmaline to the world’s ancient knowledge.
 Magicians living in the Andes mountains used tourmaline to create magical staffs to access this resource.
-Ancient Indian ceremonies used tourmaline for enlightenment and help in seeking good.
-Inversely, they felt it could also bring insight as to what was causing trouble.
-In the 18th Century, a Dutch scientist believed that wrapping a tourmaline gemstone in silk and
+Indian Mythology Ancient Indian ceremonies used tourmaline for enlightenment and help in seeking good.
+Inversely, they felt

 Read More »